OpenVoiceOS/ovos-gui/README.md

     // Optional file server support for remote clients
     // "gui_file_server": true,
     // "file_server_port": 8000,

+    // Optional support for collecting GUI files for container support
+    // The ovos-gui container path for these files will be {XDG_CACHE_HOME}/ovos_gui_file_server.
+    // With the below configuration, the GUI client will have files prefixed with the configured host path,
+    // so the example below describes a situation where `{XDG_CACHE_HOME}/ovos_gui_file_server` maps
+    // to `/tmp/gui_files` on the filesystem where the GUI client is running.
+    // "gui_file_host_path": "/tmp/gui_files",

     // Optionally specify a default qt version for connected clients that don't report it "default_qt_version": 5
   },